gvkraju78/KBS/README.md

-Version creation:
-create version using image.sh
+we are creating 4 version like v1,v2,v3,v4 using docker and build httpd app. create version using image.sh uploading into docker hub
-upload into docker

 RollingUpdate: